 80 Charlotte Street is a new office-led mixed use building for Derwent, whose story can be told through its materiality, expert craftsmanship, bespoke processes, techniques and quality.
 For despite its large scale, when you look deeper this is a building that has been made by 'hand'.

 Our client, Derwent London, is renowned for their design pedigree and portfolio of innovative, design-led commercial projects and a commitment to quality and craft.
-With the Schematic Design prepared by Make Architects, with AFK undertaking the Detail Design, Technical Design Development and Delivery, the ambition for 80 Charlotte Street was to create a building of distinction, that was unashamedly contemporary but also expressed the heritage and character of Fitzrovia.
+The ambition for 80 Charlotte Street was to create a building of distinction, that was unashamedly contemporary but also expressed the heritage and character of Fitzrovia.
+The Lead Architect was Make Architects, with AFK Delivery Architect.

 Working closely with a variety of specialist firms and craftspeople, a palette of handmade materials and finishes was developed to create an elegant, calm and contextual aesthetic.
 Natural materials such as stone, concrete, brick and timber were selected for not only their variety of texture, but for their subtle, natural imperfections which in turn convey a sense of time, process and bespoke craftsmanship.
 AFK's role was to preserve the 'handmade' qualities of the unique materials set out in the schematic design, and to develop efficient and innovative systems and processes for installing them safely and swiftly at scale.